ftrackhq/integrations/doc/developing/processors.rst

 *   **component_name** - the suggested name of the component inferred from the processor nice name passed in the discover event.

-To make a processor launch for on all shot creations you have to subscribe to the event hub::
+To make a processor launch on all shot creations you have to subscribe to the event hub::

     def launch(event):